gradle/native-platform/readme.md

 * Query the terminal size.
 * Switch between bold and normal mode on the terminal.
 * Change foreground color on the terminal.
-* Move terminal cursor up, down, left, right.
+* Move terminal cursor up, down, left, right, start of line.
+* Clear to end of line.

 Currently ported to OS X, Linux and Windows.
 Tested on: